kenmoini/chopsticks/README.md

  quay.io/kenmoini/chopsticks:latest
 ```

 Yes, the container needs to be run as a root user - socket things.
-Could probably be bypassed with a `qemu+ssh` connection.
+Could probably be bypassed with a `qemu+ssh` connection with the `LIBVIRT_ENDPOINT` environment variable.